joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ## Grading

-- Attendance on work days (Fridays, plus all class days Apr 3 - May 5): 5%
+- Attendance on work days (Fridays, plus all classes days Apr 2 - May 8): 10%
 - Homeworks (6 of them): 30%
 - Proficiency exam 1: 2.5%
 - Proficiency exam 2: 2.5%
-- Test 1: 20%
+- Test 1: 15%
 - Test 2: 20%
 - Group project: 20%

 Late work is penalized 20% for each day that it is late.
 Submissions more than 3 days late receive no credit.
 Tests cannot be made up unless a doctor's note is provided.

 ### Homework